elixir-europe/infectious-diseases-toolkit/showcase/prototyping-research-questions.md

 ## What can you use the SHOWCASE for?

+The proposed methodology can be applied to any well-defined population health research question and is generalisable to many situations, increasing preparedness for infectious diseases.
+It was demonstrated within the BY-COVID project by prototyping a workflow to assess the real-world effectiveness of SARS-CoV-2 primary vaccination compared to partial or no vaccination in preventing SARS-CoV-2 infection in populations spanning different countries.
+The research question was defined (step 1) following the PICOT strategy, and a [study protocol](https://zenodo.org/doi/10.5281/zenodo.7551181) was developed to provide a plan of action containing the study objectives and planned methodology.
+Subsequently, the [Directed Acyclic Graph (DAG), Common Data Model (CDM) and synthetic dataset](https://doi.org/10.5281/zenodo.7572373) (steps 2, 3 and 4), together with all supporting research objects (see Figure 2), were developed and published on Zenodo.

+{% include image.html file="/prototyping_use_cases_to_tackle_future_pandemic_Figure-2.png" caption="Figure 2.
+Overview of the executed steps and produced research objects during the implementation of the proposed methodological approach steps 1 to 4." alt="Visual representation of the executed steps." %}

 <!--- In this section you should provide a brief summary of the uses of the showcase, i.e. when you would use this showcase resource --->

 <!---Information about contributors will be added to the CONTRIBUTORS.yaml .
 Further instructions can be found at https://www.infectious-diseases-toolkit.org/contribute/editorial-board-guide#adding-extra-info-to-the-contributors --->